ALLAN BARSS (SECRETARY), REGINA SK

 Bob has penned two books, Healing in the Wilderness: A History of the United Church Mission Hospitals (Harbour Publishing, 2004) and Hope Lives Here: A History of Vancouver’s First United Church (Harbour Publishing, 2010).
 He has a strong interest in curling and golf as a participant, and as an enthusiastic fan interested in track and field, hockey, football, and baseball.
 He also has a strong interest in music and has been a member of the Vancouver Welsh Men’s Choir since 1999.

-The Rev. DR. JEFF CRITTENDEN (VICE CHAIR), LONDON ON
+The Rev. DR. JEFF CRITTENDEN (CHAIR), LONDON ON

 Jeff Crittenden has served in ministry for nearly 20 years.
 He received his doctorate of ministry in preaching from McCormick Seminary at the University of Chicago, and his Master of Theology and Master of Divinity from St. Stephen’s College and McGill University, respectively.
 He currently serves as minister at Metropolitan United Church in London, Ontario, and has worked in congregations in Ontario, Alberta, New Brunswick, and Quebec.
 Jeff is also Adjunct Professor of Homiletics at Huron College at Western University and Associate Faculty for Cardiff University in Wales.